 Can you get a higher overdraft, if needed?

 When you use an overdraft, you pay interest on the amount you use.
 This could be, for example, 19% APR.
 But be aware that it could be higher.

 If you have standing orders and direct debits coming out of the same account as your overdraft, make sure you leave enough money to cover each bill.

 Alternatively, you could apply for a new current account which offers a 0% overdraft for a set term.
 These 0% overdrafts are often available for 12 months, which could be handy while you establish yourself in your new career.

-This gives you access to money without the need to pay it back each month.
-However, you will need to pay your overdraft back by the end of the 0% term to avoid paying interest.
+A 0% overdraft gives you access to money, without the need to pay it back each month.
+However, you’ll need to pay your overdraft back in full by the end of the 0% term, or you’ll start paying interest.

-A credit card lets you spend up to the limit on your card, and repay over as many months as you want.
+A credit card lets you spend up to the limit on your card.
+You can repay the balance over as many months as you want.

-If you have a credit card: You could use it to cover any expenses you face when looking for a new job, but you may be charged interest on what you spend.
+If you have a credit card … you could use it to cover any expenses you face when looking for a new job.
+You might be charged interest on what you spend.
 It could be a good idea to transfer to a 0% credit card.

-If you do not have a credit card: You could apply for a new 0% interest on purchases credit card.
+If you don’t have a credit card … you could apply for a new 0% interest on purchases credit card.
 This lets you spend without paying interest, up to a set term.

-You have to pay a set percentage of your balance each month when you spend on a credit card, for example 1% of your balance, or a minimum payment of £5, whichever is higher.
+You do have to pay a set percentage of your balance each month when you spend on a credit card.
+For example, this could be 1% of your balance, or a minimum payment of £5, whichever is higher.

-However, this is not guaranteed and the amount you get will depend on your age and circumstances so do not rely on this to cover your monthly outgoings.
+However, this isn’t guaranteed.
+The amount you get will depend on your age and circumstances, so don’t rely on it to cover your monthly outgoings.

-You can start your claim as soon as you leave your job, but it can take six weeks before you get any money paid to you.
+You can start your Universal Credit claim as soon as you leave your job, but it can take six weeks before you get any money paid to you.
 You have to be either on a low income or out of work to be eligible.